Personal loans

 $1,613 |

 Extending the loan term significantly lowers the monthly payment, providing more financial flexibility.
-However, it also increases the total interest you’ll pay over the life of the loan.
-Use BHG Financial’s payment estimator to compare your payment and loan terms.
+However, it also increases the total interest paid over time.
+Use BHG Financial’s payment estimator to compare loan terms and estimate your monthly payment.

 An unsecured personal loan is usually your best bet when financing a high dollar amount.
 However, you may be able to access one of the following alternatives to a $100,000 personal loan if you own your home and have enough equity in it.